ToxicFrog/doom-mods/README.md

 Restores armour when you attack, by 2% per level of the damage dealt.

+### Dark Harvest *(Melee only)*

+Killing an enemy grants you health and armour equal to 5% of its max health.
+Unlike the health/armour leech upgrades, this ignores normal health/armour limits and can boost you even beyond Megasphere levels.

 ### Damage

 As a player upgrade, increases *all* damage you deal by 5% per level.
 As a weapon upgrade, increases damage dealt by *that weapon* by 10% per level.
 In either case it will always add at least one point of damage per level to each of your attacks.